shigen0/XSShigeno/README.md

 - -f, --filepayloads	Specify a file containing payloads.
 Default: "payloads.txt"
 - -m, --numberparams	Number of parameters to search for if -p isn't specified.
 - -t, --maxthreads	Set the number of threads (up to 15) to search for parameters and payloads.
 Default: 1
-- -c, --filtered-chars  Filtered tokens, the payloads with these tokens won't be tested (e.g. -c "script*'*alert").
-Use * as the separator between characters.

 For all options and arguments: